pydoit/doit/doc/extending.rst

 .. autoclass:: doit.cmd_base.TaskLoader2
    :members:

+Before the introduction of ``TaskLoader2`` a now deprecated loader interface ``TaskLoader`` was used, which did not separate the setup, configuration loading and task loading phases explicit.

 The main program is implemented in the `DoitMain`.
 It's constructor takes an instance of the task loader to be used.